seanorama/masterclass/security-advanced/README.md

   - On the screen to configure the Solr service
     - under 'Advanced solr-config':
+      - set `solr.datadir` to `/opt/ranger_audit_server`
       - set `solr.download.location` to `HDPSEARCH`
       - set `solr.znode` to `/ranger_audits`
     - under 'Advanced solr-env':
       - set `solr.port` to `6083`
   ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/solr-service-configs.png)

+- Then go through the rest of the install wizard by clicking Next to complete installation of Solr

 ###### Setup Solr for Ranger audit